-For decades, cans of hair mousse have sat bottom row on shop shelves collecting dust.
-Now the '80s favourite is making a comeback, and with a 21st-century formula, it’s challenging surf sprays as the go-to product for creating effortless beachy waves.
+For decades, cans of hair mousse have sat on the bottom row of shop shelves collecting dust.
+Now the '80s favorite is making a comeback, and with a 21st-century formula, it’s challenging surf sprays as the go-to product for creating effortless beachy waves.
 Not convinced?
-Team Byrdie couldn’t move backstage at the A/W 16 shows without seeing a hairstylist wielding a can of the stuff.
-And with new mousse formulas launching every month, we reveal why you need to rethink hair mousse and welcome it into your bathroom.
+With new mousse formulas launching every month, we reveal why you need to rethink hair mousse and welcome it into your bathroom.

 Keep scrolling for everything you need to know about hair mousse 2.0.